paulmillr/noble-ed25519/README.md

 > **noble-crypto** — high-security, easily auditable set of contained cryptographic libraries and tools.

 - No dependencies, protection against supply chain attacks
-- Easily auditable TypeScript/JS code
+- Auditable TypeScript / JS code
 - Supported in all major browsers and stable node.js versions
 - All releases are signed with PGP keys
 - Check out [homepage](https://paulmillr.com/noble/) & all libraries: